nicolaei/master/docs/thesis/source/02_existing_research.md

 listening for *probe responses* is called the *scanning timer*.
 This timer has two components:

- * *Minimum Channel Time*: The minimum amount of time a station will listen to the channel for a response from access points.
+ * *Minimum Channel Time (MinCT)*: The minimum amount of time a station will listen to the channel for a response from access points.

- * *Max Channel Time*: The maximum amount of time a station will listen to a channel for a response from an access point.
+ * *Max Channel Time (MaxCT)*: The maximum amount of time a station will listen to a channel for a response from an access point.
 This timer only activates if a probe response is received before MinCT.

 The min- and maxCT timer pair decides for how long the station will listen in on a channel after sending a probe request.